 Reports are typically 80–120 pages long, and donors and government officials have appreciated having such a comprehensive description and analysis on the private health sector in a single document.
 However, some have also acknowledged that finding the time to read lengthy reports is a challenge.
 In light of this, teams are making an effort to be extremely concise, focusing on new information and insights, in an effort to produce reports that are informative while also accessible.

-TIP ► SHOPS has begun to produce 12-page briefs highlighting key findings and recommendations from private health sector assessments.
+TIP ► SHOPS has begun to produce 12-page briefs [could link to the SHOPS website which houses these briefs] highlighting key findings and recommendations from private health sector assessments.
 These are more cost-effective to print, and are often distributed to local stakeholders, in addition to broader dissemination of electronic versions.
-See the Malawi assessment brief as an example.